Becoming a Canadian Citizen

 - You must be a permanent resident;

-- You must be physically present and living in Canada for at least four years (1460 days) before applying to become a citizen;
+- You must live in Canada for at least three years before applying to become a citizen;

 - You will need to have adequate knowledge of either English or French;